 Prof. Shasha describes his research as "puzzles on large data."
 This has included work on machine learning, fast data structures for data warehouses, distributed fault tolerant data structures, and applications like the design of the wireless propagation database.
 The literary part of the award citation refers to the books he has written including books on Database Tuning, Fast Algorithms for Time Series, and popular trade books on the interactions between computing and biology.

-Prof John Viventi receives $402,483 grant from Army Research Office

-Jonathan Viventi, an NYU WIRELESS Professor and Professor of Electrical and Computer Engineering at NYU was the recent recipient of a $400,000+ grant from the Army Research Office.
-Viventi is exploring uses for high-density neural recording to understand some of the brain’s most basic capabilities.
-His project aims to demystify the human auditory system, specifically examining the signals associated with paying attention and absorbing information in the presence of noise.

-For example, the research could help determine how we can carry on a conversation in a noisy restaurant.
-The project is a collaboration with Yale Cohen in the Department of Otorhinolaryngology, Head and Neck Surgery at the University of Pennsylvania School of Medicine.
+Along with Prof. Rappaport, Prof. Shasha has designed the wireless propagation database available to all affiliates and is working Drs.
+Sodickson and Otazo to make Magnetic Resonance Image reconstruction hundreds of times faster.

 Prof Shiv.
 Panwar Featured in IEEE Signal Processing Magazine

 NYU WIRELESS Professor Shiv Panwar was featured in the January 2014 issue of IEEE Signal Processing Magazine for a feature story entitled “Fresh Approaches Promise Wireless Quality and Reliability Improvements.”
-Panwar and researchers worldwide have been working on resolving long-standing issues of wireless quality and reliability.
+Prof. Panwar and researchers worldwide have been working on resolving long-standing issues of wireless quality and reliability.
 While the lay person often takes for granted that their wireless applications usually run efficiently, quality and reliability hinge on numerous factors including transmission technology, user device, signal strength, interference and terrain.

 Panwar says, “For wireless to fulfill its promise in the years ahead, users need to be confident in the quality and reliability of their applications.”
 Panwar has been focusing his research on a new technique called “streamloading” to address the issue of poor quality wireless video streaming.
 Streamloading relies on a video format which splits the streaming video into a pair of layers, a base layer which contains rough video and an enhancement layer which supplies the finer details.
 It operates in the background, predownloading the content’s enhancement layer onto the user’s device, leaving only the base layer to be streamed, which oftentimes is done with a slow wireless link.
 Through steamloading, Panwar estimates that as much as 75% of streaming content could be removed from overloaded cell networks while also cutting the high data usage charges for consumers.
 According to Panwar, discussions with wireless carriers are already taking place to explore the applications of streamloading.

-http://nyuwireless.com/wp-content/uploads/2014/04/Fresh-Approaches-Promise-Wireless-Quality-and-Reliability-Improvements.pdf
+Link to full story: http://nyuwireless.com/wp-content/uploads/2014/04/Fresh-Approaches-Promise-Wireless-Quality-and-Reliability-Improvements.pdf